 1264: PEACE ECONOMICS

-Introduction to economic impediments and solutions in the pursuit of world peace, including various perspectives on defining peace, the role of natural resources and ethics in regional and global development, and the actual poverty reduction programs.
+Introduction to economic impediments and solutions in the pursuit of world peace, including various perspectives on defining peace, short-term humanitarian conflict over natural resources, ethics in regional and global development, and actual poverty reduction programs.
 (3H,3C)

 Survey of fundamental personal financial planning needs and decisions of young professionals.
 Introduction to the personal financial planning needs that special household circumstances or non-traditional household situations may precipitate.
 Application of cash, credit, and debt management principles to household scenarios.
 Completion of federal income tax forms for individuals.
 Managing the household's risk exposure.
 Introduction to investment decisions, particularly related to retirement accounts.
 Overview of basic estate planning tools and principles.
 Discussion of the ethical issues related to financial products and decisions.
 (3H,3C)

 2424: COOPERATIVES AND THEIR IMPACT ON THE HUMAN CONDITION